ChilliCream/hotchocolate-docs/docs/subscription.md

 }
 ```

-The event message can have a used-defined payload representing some kind of prepared data or what ever we want to put in there.
+The event message can have a user-defined payload representing some kind of prepared data or whatever we want to put in there.
 The allowed payload size depends on the subscription provider.

 The payload can also be null and we can pull relevant data in from other data sources whenever the event occurs.

-An event is triggered when we send use the `IEventSender` to raise an event.
-This will be mostly done within a mutation since the mutation represents the operation that change the server state and hence cause it to raise events.
+An event is triggered when we use the `IEventSender` to raise an event.
+This will be mostly done within a mutation since the mutation represents the operation that changes the server state and hence cause it to raise events.

 So, in our mutation we can ask for the `IEventSender` and raise an event like the following: